FBA in Palestine – an overview

 The protracted Israeli-Palestinian conflict has led to deep mistrust between the two populations.
 The greatest obstacle to development in Palestine is the Israeli occupation, but Palestine is also troubled by weak state institutions and internal strife.
-FBA aims to strengthen the capacity of Palestinian authorities to contribute to a peaceful development.
+FBA's bilateral strategic mission in Palestine concluded at the turn of the year 2024–2025 and aimed to strengthen the capacity of the Palestinian authorities to work towards peaceful development.

 Sweden officially recognized the state of Palestine in 2015, with the aim of facilitating a future two-state solution and peace agreement between Israel and Palestine.
 At the same time, the Swedish government adopted a new aid strategy for Palestine, with increased support to Palestinian state-building.